-Impact of the current COVID-19 Pandemic .
-Given occurrence of recent pandemic of COVID 19 or any other such pandemic, any unforeseeable circumstances beyond the control of the company against which it would not have been reasonably expected of the company to take precautions and which cannot be avoided even by using their best efforts, may impact the credit quality of the loan portfolio of the company and significantly hamper its capability to raise or service liabilities.
+• Impact of the COVID-19 Pandemic - Given occurrence of pandemic of COVID 19 or any other such event, any unforeseeable circumstances beyond the control of the Company against which it would not have been reasonably expected of the Company to take precautions and which cannot be avoided even by using their best efforts, may impact the credit quality of the loan portfolio of the Company and significantly hamper its capability to raise or service liabilities.
+Mitigant: AFPLs constant engagement with the client, allows the Company to mitigate the risk to certain extent.
+AFPL follows process for adequate provision for the loans which were significantly impacted during Covid-19.